qodo-ai/pr-agent/README.md

 ## Getting Started

 ### Try it Instantly
-Test PR-Agent on any public GitHub repository by commenting `@CodiumAI-Agent /improve`
+Test PR-Agent on any public GitHub repository by commenting `@CodiumAI-Agent /improve`.
+The bot will reply with code suggestions

 ### GitHub Action
 Add automated PR reviews to your repository with a simple workflow file using [GitHub Action setup guide](https://qodo-merge-docs.qodo.ai/installation/github/#run-as-a-github-action)